ton-affiliates/ton-affiliate-marketplace/README.md

   - `campaignBalance` (Coins): Remaining balance of the campaign.

 ### 6. InsufficientCampaignFundsEvent
 Emitted when a campaign has insufficient funds to cover maximum CPA set in Campaign Details.
+Emitted only upon user actions (not when advertiser withdraws fuds).
-- **Purpose**: Notifies of insufficient funds in the campaign for upcoming payments.
+- **Purpose**: Notifies of insufficient funds in the campaign for upcoming payments of the maximum CPA set in the campaign details.
 - **Parameters**:
   - `campaignId` (uint32): ID of the campaign.
   - `advertiserAddress` (Address): Address of the advertiser.